d3cod3/EndtoEndEncryptedMailServer/README.md

 And try to send an email to your brand new email account _astronaut57@supersecure.mydomain.net_, if everything is correct, thunderbird will ask for your private key password to decrypt your incoming message (client side).

+The beauty of this piped construct (the script in _/var/opt/gpgit/gpgit_postfix.sh_) is in that the message body is never saved as a file on the mail server disk.
+If it was, it could potentially be recovered via forensic disk analysis, which is undesirable.

 This chapter is not a walk in the park, as they say, so if you want some more technical details, or just more info about that, here you'll find the original article from which i've extracted this part of the tutorial: [Encrypting Stored Email with Postfix](http://kacangbawang.com/encrypting-stored-email-with-postfix/)

 Next story, anti-spam chicanery!